Skip to main content

 How ADHD Is Diagnosed

-Diagnosis requires a structured clinical assessment that evaluates how symptoms affect daily functioning across settings.
-In children, teachers and caregivers often notice early signs, such as inattention, impulsivity, or difficulty following instructions, and clinicians confirm that these patterns appear both at home and at school.
-The National Institute of Mental Health defines ADHD as a neurodevelopmental disorder that affects attention, impulse control, and activity levels across the lifespan.
+Diagnosis requires a structured assessment that evaluates how symptoms affect daily functioning across different settings.
+In children, teachers and caregivers often notice early signs, such as inattention, impulsivity, or difficulty following instructions.
+Clinicians confirm whether these patterns appear consistently at home and at school.
+The National Institute of Mental Health defines ADHD as a neurodevelopmental disorder affecting attention, impulse control, and activity levels across the lifespan.

 To meet diagnostic criteria, symptoms must appear in more than one environment.
-For adults, clinicians review current concerns while exploring childhood history, since symptoms must have been present before age twelve.
-Many adults were never formally evaluated, so providers look for long-standing patterns of inattention, disorganization, or impulsivity.
-This review helps distinguish ADHD from temporary stress-related difficulties.
+For adults, providers review current concerns and explore childhood history, since symptoms must have been present before age 12.
+Many adults were never formally evaluated as children, so providers look for long-standing patterns of inattention, disorganization, or impulsivity.
+Identifying those patterns helps distinguish ADHD from stress-related difficulties that may look similar on the surface.

 Therapist assessing child during ADHD treatment in Boulder, Colorado.